Environment Service

 ctm environment workbench::add [<endPoint>]

-By default, the Workbench endpoint is https://localhost:8443/automation-api, with "workbench" as the user name and password.
+By default, the Workbench endpoint is https://localhost:8443/automation-api.
+The username and password are workbench.

-You can use this parameter if you installed the Workbench on a different host.
+You can include this parameter if you installed the Workbench on a different host.

 environment set

 The environment set command enables you to set the default environment for interactive work.
-All commands are sent to this environment unless a different environment is defined using the -e option.
+This command sends all commands to this environment unless you define a different environment with the -e option.

 ctm environment set <env>